rangle/angular-training-slides/content/component.md

-1, 2: This may expose confusion in that we're required to pass in a reference to a class member (or that we can pass multiple class members in at once) whereas `[]` notation really means we're evaulating an expression which can actually be anything.
+1, 2: This may expose confusion in that we're required to pass in a reference to a class member (or that we can pass multiple class members in at once) whereas `[]` notation really means we're evaluating an expression which can actually be anything.

 4: If no single quotes (`'`) were used this would be the case, however `[]` notation will evaluate the passed value as an expression (in the